-- Establish better connections with beaches and foreshore areas. - Strengthen tourism focus on natural features and look at building a more holistic tourism approach offering accommodation, activities, entertainment and dining/commercial services. - The development of services and access to the nearby national and regional park system should be supported to provide more environmental opportunities for tourists and residents. - Opportunity to increase habitat corridors around the townships.

-Land Use and Settlement Structure

-- New residential development to the east of Swanwick and within infill areas of Coles Bay could accommodate growth predictions and provide improved local services - Upgrading to the existing Jetty in Coles Bay may provide a boost to local business and increase services in the township. - Draw on the existing resorts around the township and investigate the impact these have on the environment with further resort areas possible. - Existing Commercial areas in Coles Bay have small growth potential with vacant lots and residential houses within this area. - Potential for commercial development along Swanwick Road in Swanwick to cater for the existing and future population - Swanwick has an existing residential growth corridor to the east of the township with potential to integrate residential development into the Freycinet Golf Course. - Opportunity to draw on the attractive beachfront and activate the shop frontages to provide a more liveable and attractive seaside village. - Opportunity to increased permanent and seasonal populations to secure the viability of town services. - Further tourist accommodation and service options including will increase economic viability of the township. - Investigate the use of the existing quarry reserves to the east of Coles Bay Road and identify future uses for these areas.
-Potential for recreational, industrial related uses or possible pockets of residential/resort style development. - Review the density of residential development to the south of Coles Bay to make more efficient use of available land and infrastructure.
+Opportunities Threats Environmental Environmental Retain and improve on visual vistas towards Freycinet Peninsula.
+Establish better connections with beaches and foreshore areas.
+Strengthen tourism focus on natural features and look at building a more holistic tourism approach offering accommodation, activities, entertainment and dining/commercial services.
+The development of services and access to the nearby national and regional park system should be supported to provide more environmental opportunities for tourists and residents.
+Opportunity to increase habitat corridors around the townships.
+Further development into natural areas such north and east of Coles Bay Road should be limited as to not impact on the existing environment.
+Development of the Coles Bay open space reserve may lead to vegetation clearing.
+Interaction with bush and development areas increases bushfire risk and threatens homes Increased population in the town may increase conflicts with natural environment with effects such as litter, waste pollution, noise and light pollution and additional vehicles/boats disrupting and threatening wildlife.
+Invasive weeds from household gardens may spread into environment.
+Land Use and Settlement Structure Land Use and Settlement Structure New residential development to the east of Swanwick and within infill areas of Coles Bay could accommodate growth predictions and provide improved local services Upgrading to the existing Jetty in Coles Bay may provide a boost to local business and increase services in the township.
+Draw on the existing resorts around the township and investigate the impact these have on the environment with further resort areas possible.
+Existing Commercial areas in Coles Bay have small growth potential with vacant lots and residential houses within this area.
+Potential for commercial development along Swanwick Road in Swanwick to cater for the existing and future population Swanwick has an existing residential growth corridor to the east of the township with potential to integrate residential development into the Freycinet Golf Course.
+Opportunity to draw on the attractive beachfront and activate the shop frontages to provide a more liveable and attractive seaside village.
+Opportunity to increased permanent and seasonal populations to secure the viability of town services.
+Further tourist accommodation and service options including will increase economic viability of the township.
+Lack of future developable land for residential and commercial uses may lead to a stagnation of the townships.
+A decline in existing industries such as marine farming, walnut production and other agricultural industries may threaten jobs in the area.
+Proposed residential development in Swanwick may impact on the culture and natural environment of the township.
+Future residential growth of Coles Bay along the Coles Bay Road may lead to a number of environmental and social issues.
+The influx of tourists and seasonal residents may detract from the seaside village feeling of the township and leave the area undesirable and empty during off seasons.